From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Evaluation

 \subsection{Experimental Setup}

-\textbf{System.} We conduct all experiments on CloudLab~\cite{Cloudlab}, using a single \texttt{c6525-100g} node located at the Utah cluster.
-This node is equipped with a $24$-core AMD 7402P 2.80GHz CPU, $128$GiB of RAM, and a Dell 1.6TB NVMe SSD (PCIe v4.0) device~\cite{dell-nvme}.
-The node runs Linux v$5.4.0$ on an \texttt{ext4} filesystem, and uses a disk block size of $4096$ bytes.
+\fbsubsection{System.} We conduct all experiments on CloudLab~\cite{Cloudlab}, using a \texttt{sm110p} node that is equipped with a $16$-core Intel Xeon Silver 4314 CPU, $128$GiB of RAM, and four Samsung PM9A3 NVMe SSD (PCIe v4.0) devices, running Linux kernel v$5.4$.
+For our experiments, we use all four NVMe disks in RAID-0 formation (using \texttt{mdadm}) with \texttt{ext4} filesystem and disk block size of $4$KiB.

+\bsubsection{YCSB.} We use YCSB~\cite{ycsb} workloads with $250$ million keys ($8$B keys, $100$B values) and run YCSB-A ($50\%$ reads, $50\%$ updates), YCSB-B ($95\%$ reads, $5\%$ updates), YCSB-C, ($100\%$ reads), YCSB-F, ($50\%$ reads, $50\%$ RMWs), YCSB-D read-latest workload ($95\%$ reads, $5\%$ inserts), and a custom YCSB-W ($5\%$ reads, $95\%$ updates).
+We model the skewness of real-world workloads with a \textit{Zipf} distribution, using the \textit{YCSB default} $\theta=0.99$ or equivalently $\alpha=1/(1-\theta)=100$, and other skewness factors ($\alpha \in [3, 1000]$).
+With the default YCSB skewness factor (\mbox{$\theta=0.99$ / $\alpha=100$}), $90\%$ of accesses go to $18\%$ of records.

+\bsubsection{MixGraph.} We employ two MixGraph (MG) benchmarks with $250$M keys, i.e., All-Dist (AD) and Prefix-Dist (PD), which were developed to emulate the real-world workloads observed in Meta's production services~\cite{rocksdb}.
+They use $48$B keys with variable-sized values, and consist of $83\%$ reads, $14\%$ writes (and $3\%$ seeks, which we skip).
+All-Dist clusters hot keys close together in the key-space, while Prefix-Dist further partitions the key-space into smaller hot/cold key-ranges and issues more requests to hot ranges.

+\bsubsection{Measurements \& Resources.} For each experiment, we load the dataset into the system (e.g., $30$GiB), warm it up with $25$M ops, and then run each workload for $300$M ops measuring system throughput.
+We report average throughput in thousands of requests per second.
+Unless otherwise noted, we set the available memory to $10\%$ of the dataset set, i.e., $3$GiB for YCSB $250$M key-value dataset, and $4$GiB for MixGraph one.
 We also manually pin user threads to hardware cores.

-\textbf{Workloads.} We use multiple variants of the Yahoo!
-Cloud Serving Benchmark (YCSB)~\cite{ycsb}.
-In general, we experiment with $250$ million unique keys, with $8$ byte keys and $108$ byte values.
-We evaluate the system performance using YCSB-A ($50\%$ reads, $50\%$ blind updates), YCSB-B ($95\%$ reads, $5\%$ blind updates), YCSB-C, ($100\%$ reads), and YCSB-F, ($50\%$ reads, $50\%$ RMWs).
-We also briefly experiment with the YCSB-D read latest workload ($95\%$ reads, $5\%$ inserts).

-To model the skewness of real-world workloads, we use a \textit{Zipfian}-based ($\theta=0.99$) and multiple \textit{Hotspot}-based key distributions.
-For the latter, we mostly use a \textit{hot set} containing $10\%$ of all keys, but also experiment with different sizes (e.g., $2.5\%-20\%$ of all keys).
-For all Hotspot workloads, the hot set is accessed $90\%$ of the times, while the cold set $10\%$; inside the hot (cold) set, we sample the hot (cold) key uniformly.
-For each experiment, we load the dataset into the system, warm-up the system by invoking $20$M ops, and then run each workload for $100$M ops, measuring overall system throughput.
-We report average throughput in thousands of requests per second.

-Unless otherwise noted, we set the available memory to $10\%$ of the dataset set (i.e., $3$GiB for our $250$M key-value dataset).
-This is done via the exposed user configuration parameters of each system and further enforced via type 2 Linux \texttt{cgroup}~\cite{cgroup}.
+The above is done via the exposed user configuration parameters of each system and further enforced via Linux \texttt{cgroup}~\cite{cgroup}.
+This setup is similar to prior works~\cite{splinterdb, treeline, rocksdb}.